 - Suggest a day out to the beach and enjoy ice cream together

-- Watch a different movie, which is not your style (the new experience will be exciting or at least initiate a good conversation).
+- Watch a different movie that is not your typical style (the new experience will be exciting or at least initiate a good conversation).

 And trying new experiences is a surefire way to re-introduce passion in your marriage and liven things up a bit.

 Believe me, I get it.

 After a mega-long, stressful day, the last thing you want to do is get down and dirty.

 Yet this is a part of marriage that can be amazing for relighting the passion!